Coaching the Uncoachable

 Please share your comments and expertise on how to coach an average performer who is not open to receiving feedback or being coached.

 Looking to improve your performance?
-Executive sales coaching helps you focus, lead and succeed!
+Executive coaching in Toronto will help you focus, lead and succeed!